xlin-marcia/CardiacSeg/README.md

 ## To be explored

-- Purpose of cardiac segmentation in clinical application; applicable medical scenario
+- Literature Review on Shape Prior

+	- Feasible method for shape prior for anatomically aware block

-- Fine Tune on MOSE
+- Literature Review on video segmentation

 - MICCAI 2024 paper on SAM

+- Design of loss function to add shape constraint in the training loop

 - LORA on fine tuning

 - Metric that measure accuracy for edges

-- CT set with normal patients (no CHD)

-- Feasible method for shape prior for anatomically aware block

-- Design of loss function to add shape constraint in the training loop

 ## Experiments to be done

-- SAM2 on four datasets
+- SAM2 on 2 datasets

 - Comparison Test: